The Council's Constitution

 The Council is responsible for appointing the leader and committees of the Council, and for holding the executive and the committees to account for the decisions they take.
 The Council may also ask the executive to reconsider a decision.

 Councillors may ask questions, or submit petitions, at meetings of the Council, the Cabinet and committees.
 Councillors can submit a motion at meetings of the Council.

 Members of the public may ask questions or submit petitions to meetings of the Council, the Cabinet and committees.
-Public speaking is also allowed at planning committee meetings.
+Public speaking is also allowed at planning and licensing committee meetings.